AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/error-running-report.md

 content-type: tips-tricks-troubleshooting
 product-area: reporting
 navigation-topic: tips-tricks-and-troubleshooting-reports
-title: "Error message when running a report: "You are not currently logged in.""
+title: "Error message when running a report: 'You are not currently logged in.'"
 description: You must have the following access to perform the steps in this article - EDIT ME.
 ---